 Start by calling, writing, or faxing our plan to make your request for us to authorize or provide coverage for the medical care you want.
 You can also access the coverage decision process through our website.
-We must accept any written request, including a request submitted on the CMS Model Coverage Determination Request form or on our plan's form, which is OR are available on our website.
+We must accept any written request, including a request submitted on the CMS Model Redetermination Request Form or on our plan's form, which is OR are available on our website.
 Chapter 2 has contact information.
-To assist us in processing your request, please be sure to include your name, contact information, and information identifying which denied claim is being appealed.
+To assist us in processing your request, please be sure to include your name, contact information, and information identifying which drug is being requested.